9 Tips for Photography by Bike

 We mean fully dismount.
 Secure your bike (if you’re urban) and wander.
 In the country, just go for it.
 Set your bike down and explore.
 Take your time to get that spectacular shot that will encapsulate the day.
 Don’t rush.
 Enjoy the process.

 Avoid shooting while riding, it’s really so dangerous.
-When shooting, you want to be fully absorbed in the viewfinder/screen and concentrating on your subject matter.
-That’s just a bad way to ride.
+When shooting, you want to be fully absorbed in the viewfinder/screen and to concentrate on your subject matter.
+That is no way to ride.
 It’s too tempting to get lost in the moment and lose control of your bike.
 A quick snap here and there doesn’t hurt, but keep it in check, especially if you’re not a hands-free rider.